 What else could be described as a social media kit?
 Here’s the best way to put it out for you;

-A social media kit is a digital kit which comprises the different sizes, designs and templates needed for all your social media activities and processes.
+A social media kit is a digital kit that comprises the different sizes, designs, and templates needed for all your social media activities and processes.
 This is often also referred to as a ‘Social Media Template Kit’ and would usually include;

 - Twitter header image